Experience, Expertise and Standards

 For the best results, we recommend our clients call the professional medical courier number as soon as possible after collection.
 With FamilyCord’s courier, the collection kit is typically delivered to FamilyCord’s laboratory from anywhere in the U.S. in less than 24 hours.

-To be safe, FamilyCord uses a temperature stabilized kit which provides 10 hours of protection against severe heat and cold, most other cord blood collection kits offer only 30 minutes.
+To be safe, FamilyCord uses a temperature stabilized kit which provides protection against severe heat and cold.

 How do I know that my baby’s cord blood will not be confused with someone else’s?